aberdean/contacts-react-app/README.md

 A simple React app built as an exercise for the Front-End Nanodegree.

-The app is an address book where you can see the list of your contacts, add new contacts and remove the ones you don't need anymore.
+The app is an address book where you can see a list of your contacts, add new contacts and remove the ones you don't need anymore.
+You can also search through your contacts to find the one(s) you're interested in.

 To get started, issue the following commands at your terminal or command line.